Regulations on project funding

 2 Scientific evaluation is conducted in accordance with the criteria set out in Article 24 paragraph 2 of the Funding Regulations:

-3 For applications in use-inspired basic research, the project's broader impact is considered in the evaluation.
+3 For applications in use-inspired basic6 research, the project's broader impact is considered in the eval-uation as an element of its scientific quality in accordance with paragraph 2 letter a.

 Article 16 Grants